zhanggq96/zhanggq96.github.io/_posts/2017-06-07-kanji-frequency.markdown

 Grade 7 is where the curriculum difficulty increases drastically.
 In fact, there are almost as many grade seven Kanji as there are 1-6 Kanji!
 We can see that the characters taught in these grades are composed of a mixture of all the n-rank classes, unlike the green-dominated characters taught in the lower grades.
 96 of the Kanji taught have zero n-rank alongside 27 which have sub-500 n-rank and 161 with 500 < n-rank ≤ 1000.

 The two lowest sub-500 Kanji taught in grade seven are ranked ~270.
 They include [歳][kanji-歳] (counter for age) and [企][kanji-企] (scheme, plan).
 Both seem to be very common terms to me, and I was surprised to learn they are not taught sooner.
-But overall, it is quite reasonable to expect that some of these common characters get pushed back to the later grades; it’s just a fact of scheduling conflicts and statistics.
+But overall, it is quite reasonable to expect that some of these common characters get pushed back to the later grades; it’s just a fact of statistics and scheduling conflicts.

 It appears that the n-distribution of Jōyō Kanji is very skewed towards common Kanji in the lower grades and abruptly becomes quite mixed in the middle grades.
 This system seems like it would work well in preparing students to consume physical media.
 But with the history surrounding its creation, one may wonder if the modern Jōyō Kanji are simply a revisioning of an artifact of the past.